Pamela Kurtzman, CEO

 Ms. Kurtzman earned a Bachelor of Science Degree in Exercise Science and pre-med from Arizona State University in 1995, and a Master’s Degree in Public Health from the State University of New York at Stonybrook and Columbia University’s Mailman School of Public Health in 2000.

 An important aspect of her life is family.
-She resides in San Carlos with her husband, a molecular biologist and biochemist working in therapeutic drug discovery, her 11 year old son and 13 year old daughter (and a few four legged creatures, some green and some furry).
+She resides in San Carlos with her husband, a molecular biologist and biochemist working in therapeutic drug discovery, her teenage son and daughter (and a few four legged creatures, some green and some furry).

 650.421.2155 Ext.
 204